 The process is very simple.
 I recommend going through each plugin one at a time.
 You want to deactivate the plugin and see if the error message is resolved, if it is not, reactivate the plugin and try the next one.

 Of course, you may be using a lot of plugins, which can slow down your website.
-Using the one by one approach may require too much time.
-If this is the case, use the bulk action to deactivate your plugins and check if the issue is resolved and, if it is, then you now need to determine which plugin is the culprit.
+Using the one-by-one approach may require too much time.
+If this is the case, use the bulk action to deactivate your plugins and check if the issue is resolved, if it is, then you now need to determine which plugin is the culprit.